The next grant cycle for the Heritage Investment Grant will open April 3, 2017.

 When does the grant round open?
 When are applications due?

-The next grant round will open around April 2017 with applications typically due in late May 2017.
+The next grant round will open on April 3, 2017 with applications due on May 17, 2017.
 The best way to keep informed about the grant round is to sign up for the heritage area’s e-blast newsletters.
 The heritage area will post information on this website and our Facebook page.

 Can I meet with heritage area staff to discuss my project?